 The Commissioner holds a bachelor of arts degree in communication studies and psychology, and a master of public administration degree, both from the University of Kansas.

-Awards include the national Sierra Clubís 2011 Distinguished Achievement Award; the Roderick Bremby Award for Exceptional Courage by a Public Official, 2011, from the Breaking the Silence Conference, a Kansas environmental public interest organization; the 2010 Kansas Public Health Association Presidentís Award; the 2009 Kansas Natural Resource Council Environmental Action Award; and the 2008 Kansas Public Administrator of the Year recognition from that stateís Chapter of the American Society of Public Administration.
-About the Department of Social Services
+Awards include the national Sierra Club’s 2011 Distinguished Achievement Award; the Roderick Bremby Award for Exceptional Courage by a Public Official, 2011, from the Breaking the Silence Conference, a Kansas environmental public interest organization; the 2010 Kansas Public Health Association President’s Award; the 2009 Kansas Natural Resource Council Environmental Action Award; and the 2008 Kansas Public Administrator of the Year recognition from that state’s Chapter of the American Society of Public Administration.

 DSS delivers a wide variety of services to children, families, adults, people with disabilities and the elderly, including health care coverage, food and nutrition assistance, child support enforcement, independent living services, energy assistance, and program grants.
-DSS administers Medicaid and the Childrenís Health Insurance Program; the Supplemental Nutrition Assistance Program and the Temporary Assistance for Needy Families program, among others.
-With a staff of about 1,900, the department provides services to approximately 750,000 Connecticut residents of all ages.
+DSS administers Medicaid and the Children’s Health Insurance Program; the Supplemental Nutrition Assistance Program and the Temporary Assistance for Needy Families program, among others.
+With a staff of about 1,900, the department provides services to more than 950,000 Connecticut residents of all ages.

-Please fill out the Speaking Engagement Request Form
+Please fill out the Speaking Engagement Request Form.

 Please allow at least two weeks to process your request.

-Updated May 2014
+Updated December 2014